Skip to content

 The situation in The Gambia regarding FGM is currently very serious.
 A previous post here – Please DO NOT RESCIND #EndFGM Legislation In The Gambia – explains why this petition urges that a law which forbids female genital mutilation (FGM) should not be reversed, despite calls by some Gambian politicians to do just that.
 One major rationale for again permitting FGM is particularly unacceptable.
 Banning FGM was not, as some claim, a move by Westerners, or by people who disrespect Islam.
 Rather, this prohibition came about after much lobbying by Gambian women for years to secure a ban on FGM.

-This post offers some of the historical background to achieving the prohibition of FGM in The Gambia, in support of the women in that country who have worked so hard to eradicate it.
+This post offers some of the historical background to achieving the prohibition of FGM in The Gambia, in support of the women in that country who have worked tirelessly to eradicate it.
 They must be respected for working so hard to ban that cruel ‘traditional’ practice, with all the harm that it imposes on babies, girls and women (and their families) who have been its victims.

 Many women in The Gambia have campaigned for decades to end FGM: